ShizzaHo/ShizzaHo-WebOS/readme.md

 **The system is just a parody of the real OS, it's just a toy for the developer :)**

+## System startup

+Make sure you have NodeJS installed on your PC before starting the system

+Also remember to install dependencies: ``npm install``

+Start the system in normal mode: ``npm start``

+Start the system in developer mode: ``npm run dev``

+After startup you can go to the system, it opens at [http://localhost:3000](http://localhost:3000)

 ## System operation

 All the low level stuff is in the **core** folder, the exception is the **public** folder, where the high level is.